 Engagement of organizational leaders and volunteer stakeholders through one-to-one interviews to help us understand how they engage, when they engage, whether they are advocates for fundraising, and whether they have what they need from the development team to succeed.
 Further, this engagement allows us to learn their perceptions of the fundraising program from their vantage point.

-Goal setting that reflects the intersection of your current program, opportunities for philanthropic growth, shifts in staff and talent that will impact results, best practice around revenue expectations, and investment budget.
+Goal and metric setting that reflects the intersection of your current program, opportunities for philanthropic growth, shifts in staff and talent that will impact results, best practice around revenue expectations, and investment budget.

 Whether you need to establish an annual fund or want to take your existing annual giving program to the next level, we can provide strategic direction and support for your annual giving program and help you achieve your annual fund goals.